 We connect the House communities to the intellectual life of the University

-- Students encounter a range of disciplines and backgrounds through the Faculty Master, House Fellows and House Dean.
+- Students encounter a range of disciplines and backgrounds through the Faculty Director, House Fellows and House Dean.
 To learn about their fields of study see College House Expertise.